✓ Updated February 2026

 Essential Travel Tips

-Respect the 'Leave No Trace' principles.
+Respect the 'Leave No Trace' principles like they're gospel.
 This means packing out everything you pack in, staying on marked trails to protect fragile ecosystems, and not feeding wildlife.
-It's about preserving this incredible place for future generations, and it's a core value for anyone who loves the outdoors.
+It's how we keep this incredible place pristine for generations to come.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.